Sati's education and love of reading started at the Library

 Sati and family have thrown themselves into the Library’s 1,000 Books Before Kindergarten program.
 The program contributes to healthy brain development and provides the skills needed to succeed in school while promoting a love of learning.

-A testament to the success of this program: Sati already has completed 834 books!
+A testament to the success of this program: Sati completed her thousandth book soon after her fifth birthday when she read her book aloud at Library story time!
 Her current favorite books have been related to dance (Sati has begun ballet lessons) and music.
 Last summer, Sati also exceeded her Summer Reading Program goals and was selected as the branch’s top reader.

 The Library has provided books for her father, grandmother and godmother/madrina to read to Sati at home.
 And, Spanish-language children’s books are helping Sati’s godmother teach Sati Spanish.

 Kimberly says the Library has been equally key in Sati’s social development.
 When Sati first visited story time, she rarely left her mother’s lap.
 Over time, she has become more comfortable and confident.
 She was ready to move to her own chair and is now an active participant.
 She is comfortable socializing with other children and even helps Library staff clean up after story time and craft projects.
 She has learned to cooperate and built problem-solving skills as well.

 Kimberly reports that she and Sati love the new Mission Hills-Hillcrest/Knox Library and the larger collection of children’s books and other resources it provides.
 Kimberly notes, however, that their love of the Library goes beyond the structure.
 “It’s more than the building.
 It’s more than just that,” said Kimberly.

 Sati has built trusting relationships with her “Library family,” including Ms. Rebecca and Mr. Steve and Mr. Albert.
 Kimberly appreciates the role they have all played in getting Sati’s education off to a positive start.